 There have been varying judgments regarding this:

 Case Law: R v.
-Clarence (1888) 22 QBD 23, the husband who was suffering from gonorrhea had a sexual intercourse with his wife and transmitted her disease.
-The court said that the consent was not obtained by any fraud, the wife was aware of nature of act i.e. sexual intercourse.
+Clarence (1888) 22 QBD 23, the husband who was suffering from gonorrhea had sexual intercourse with his wife and transmitted her disease.
+The court said that the consent was not obtained by any fraud, the wife was aware of the nature of act i.e. sexual intercourse.

 Whereas, in the case of R v.
 Dica (2004) 3 ALLER 593, the decision made in the case of R v.
 Clarence was overruled.
-The defendant knowing to be HIV infected transmitted disease through contextual intercourse to 2 ladies who did not know or consent to risk of infection.
-The judge straight forward rejected defendant’s plea of consent.
+The defendant knowing to be HIV infected transmitted disease through contextual intercourse to 2 ladies who did not know or consent to the risk of infection.
+The judge straight forward rejected the defendant’s plea of consent.

 3. With the other person’s consent when such consent has been obtained by putting such other person or any person in whom such other person is interested, in fear of death or hurt.

 By criminal Law (Amendment) 1983 the words “or any person in whom she is interested” were inserted after “putting her” in fear of death or hurt.
 Consent procured in such manner is not valid.